piyushk789/Find_by_name-extension/README.md

 ## Executable Version

 An executable version of the File Search Tool is available for easy use.
-Download the executable [FileSearch](FileSearch.exe) and follow the instructions in the [How to Run](#how-to-run) section to get started quickly.
+Download the executable [FileSearchTool](FileSearchTool.exe) and follow the instructions in the [How to Run](#how-to-run-the-executable) section to get started quickly.

 ## Contributing